FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/diagi_diagnostic_codes.md

 <p>The transfer cannot be executed</p>
 <p>DIAGP is then set to MAXCNX</p>         </td>
          <td><p>D status - NEXT</p>
-<p>This status corresponds to a transfer refusal by the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> protocol
+<p>This status corresponds to a transfer refusal by the {{< TransferCFT/componentlongname  >}} protocol
 task, even though the scheduler has not reached the MAXTRANS limit.</p>
 <p>This occurs when the protocol task maintains active connections
 after transfers have ended.
 Please see <a href="../../../concepts/about_parallel_transfers/prevent_network_depletion" class="MCXref xref">Network resource depletion prevention (NRDP)</a>.</p>
 <p> </p>
 <p>WSCAN related behavior</p>
 <p>Technically, the next retry is triggered <strong>wscan</strong> minutes after the previous try.
-However, sometimes you may have a <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> log where the 416 diagnostic codes are not evenly distributed (by the same time intervals).
+However, sometimes you may have a {{< TransferCFT/componentlongname  >}} log where the 416 diagnostic codes are not evenly distributed (by the same time intervals).
 This may occur if the scheduling task believes resources are available and schedules a retry, but in reality the resource is taken.</p>
 <p> </p>
-<p><em>Unix only</em> - If the runtime path is too long, a diag 416 issue occurs and a message similar to the following displays in the <span class="code">cft.out</span>:</p>
+<p><em>Unix only</em> - If the runtime path is too long, a diag 416 issue occurs and a message similar to the following displays in the <code>cft.out</code>:</p>
 <blockquote>
 <p>CFTTCPS S_socket : start_soc : bind afunix</p>
 <p>CFTTCPS Invalid argument</p>
 </blockquote>
-<p>If this error occurs, modify the path to the socket in the <a href="../../../admin_intro/uconf/uconf_directory">UCONF</a> <span class="code">cft.unix.stcp.afunix</span> parameter according to the operating system limit as shown below:</p>
+<p>If this error occurs, modify the path to the socket in the <a href="../../../admin_intro/uconf/uconf_directory">UCONF</a> <code>cft.unix.stcp.afunix</code> parameter according to the operating system limit as shown below:</p>
 <ul>
 <li>AIX: 1023</li>
 <li>HP-UX: 92</li>